The B2B Decision Making Unit (DMU); The Real Faces of Persuasion

 Each member plays a significant role in the B2B buying decision, regardless of seniority.
 This doesn’t necessarily mean you must create an individual content marketing strategy for each individual role, it does however show the importance of engaging more than one member.

-The DMU concept was first created by Webster and Wind in 1972.
-Unsurprisingly, it’s evolving.
-Here are 3 game changers:
+The DMU concept, first created by Webster and Wind in 1972, has evolved significantly.
+Here are several key changes affecting the Decision-Making Unit today:

-Millennials have entered the workforce.
-73% of 20-35 year olds are now involved in product or service purchase decisions at their companies.
-75% of the global workforce is predicted to be made up of millennials by 2025.
-This new demographic has brought new B2B market research habits.
-They are digital natives who gravitate more strongly towards video and online, being the digital savvy individuals they are.
-Oh, and by the way – 75% of millennials feel phone calls are too time-consuming…
+1. Millennials: 73% of 20-35 year olds are now involved in product or service purchase decisions at their companies.
+By 2025, 75% of the global workforce is predicted to be made up of millennials.
+This demographic, being digital natives, gravitates towards video and online content.
+Oh, and by the way – 75% of millennials find phone calls too time-consuming…

 How can I map the DMU to better plan my demand generation campaigns?